MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 1. Enter the remaining required information.
 1. Click **Add scope**.
 1. Copy and save the scope value.
 1. Click **Add a client application**.
-In the far right section, enter the root *SimpleRootBot* identity app ID you saved before.
+In the far right section, enter the root *RootBot* identity app ID you saved before.
 1. Under **Authorized scope**, check the box by the scope value.
 1. Click **Add application**.
 1. In the navigation pane, click **API permissions** to open the **API permissions** panel.
 It is a best practice to explicitly set the API permissions for the app.